 Ice hockey is hugely popular in Ladakh, but most rural kids do not get a chance due to lack of skates and equipment.
 At SECMOL young people from rural villages get the chance to skate and play hockey, thanks to equipment donated by friends around the world.

-6 min video “Ice Hockey High in the Himalayas,” about SECMOL senior student Chamba.
+6 min video “Ice Hockey High in the Himalayas,” about SECMOL senior student Chamba Tsetan.

 4 min. footage of ice hockey gear donation by Andrew Wabha, Jan 2014

-The biggest obstacle to ice-hockey in Ladakh is the shortage of skates, but SECMOL has many pairs donated by friends.
+The biggest obstacle to ice-hockey in Ladakh is the shortage of skates, but SECMOL has many donated by friends.
 When extra skates are donated, we donate them to a remote area that is organising to teach girls skating and hockey.
 So far we have donated skates to girls’ teams in Changthang and rural Kargil District.
 We also lend skates when our former students organise winter coaching in their villages.
 Smaller sizes, suitable for Ladakhi girls and women, are especially useful, but some in larger sizes are also useful.
-(As of Jan 2015, we’ve got plenty of skates for girls and small children, but could use two or three pairs of larger sizes, eg international sizes 41 to 43).

 We now have just about enough protective gear for a whole team, but these would still be useful.
-(As of Jan 2015 we’d like more goalie gear, because we’ve got one set for a girl and one larger set for a boy, but we are often asked to lend goalie gear to other teams.)
+We’d like more goalie gear, because we are often asked to lend goalie gear to other teams.